 Axum, the legends narrated in the Kebre Nagast (‘Book of Kings’) recount how the city of Axum as early as the 10th century B.C was already the city in which the Queen of Sheba resided.
 It is recounted that the son of the Queen of Sheba and King Solomon brought the Ark of the Covenant to Axum and it remains there to this day, preserved in a sanctuary.
 Famous long before the time of Christ, Axum was the capital of the long Axumite reign, one of the oldest African empires, and represented a crucial connecting-point between Africa and Asia for almost a thousand years.
 A visit is organized to the steles: granite monoliths dating from pre-Christian times and decorated with symbolic engravings.
-In ancient times, there were seven steles, now one of them is in Rome – Mussolini brought it there during Italy’s occupation of Ethiopia.
 There is also a visit to the church of Santa Maria of Zion, which contains the crowns of Ethiopian kings and other treasures.
 (B , L, D)

 Day 09: Axum/Lalibela (Flight)

 A short flight this morning takes us to Lalibela.
-The city contains 11 Rock-Hewn Churches* that were built in the 12th century and are carved out of the pink granite rock.
+The city contains a highlight of cultural tours in Ethiopia, 11 monolithic churches that were built in the 12th century and are carved out of the pink granite rock; they have been classified as a UNESCO World Heritage Site.
 Each church (Bet) has a unique architectural style; all are superbly carved and most of them are decorated with well-preserved paintings.
 The entire city may be described as a sculpture dedicated to the glory of God.
 The afternoon is dedicated to visiting the first group of churches, known as the Northern Group of Churches.
 Bet Medihanialem is the largest, supported by 72 pillars and houses the 7kg (15 lbs) gold Lalibela Cross.
 We go through a tunnel from Bet Medihanialem to Bet Mariam, in which there is a pillar; it is said that Jesus Christ leaned against this pillar when he appeared in a vision to King Lalibela.
 Bet Mariam also contains fabulous carvings of various birds and animals.
 We also visit Bet Danaghel; a chapel built in honor of martyred nuns.
 Bet Golgotha and Bet Mikael are twin churches and many believe that a visit to Bet Golgotha alone can guarantee your place in heaven!
 The twin churches also contain many important religious items and some of the best examples of early religious art in the country.
 The last church we visit today is Bet Giyorgis, one of the more recent churches and best preserved.
 We walk back to our hotel and on the way back if time allows, we will have stops at the souvenir shops and around the city center.

 Day 10: Lalibela

-This morning we go on foot for an approximately 3-hour hike (those who prefer can ride mules) to visit the Eastern Rock Churches.
+This morning we visit the Eastern Rock Churches.
 Bet Amanuel is one of the most beautifully carved churches in Ethiopia in the Aksumite style.
 Bet Merkorios has a wonderful painting of The Three Wise Men, which dates back to the 15th century A.D.
 We also stop to see Bet Abba Libanos and Bet Gebrieal-Reafael, which might have once been the home of the royal family before becoming a church.
 This afternoon, we visit the Nakutelab Rock Hewn Church, built under a natural cave.
 Tonight, we have a special treat, participating in The Coffee Ceremony, a ceremony of hospitality in Ethiopia.
 (B, L, D)